lydiachen01/lydiachen01/README.md

 - 👋 Hi, I’m @lydiachen01
-- 👀 I’m interested in Machine Learning and Game Design
+- 👀 I’m interested in UX/UI
-- 🌱 I’m currently learning Python.
-- 💞️ I’m looking to collaborate on any interesting projects!
+- 💞️ I’m looking to collaborate on any full-stack projects!
 - 📫 How to reach me: lydia.chen@tufts.edu

 <!---